 - Millions (2004): A Christmas classic for the 21st century orchestrated with joy and imagination by Danny Boyle.

 - Meek’s Cutoff (2010): Kelly Reichardt’s Wendy & Lucy, which made the cut on Dargis’s and Scott’s list, is a fine film.
 It is also a cinematic soul-punch that, as a dog lover, I will never be able to revisit.
-Reichardt’s follow-up, I think, is a more pointed and broadly appealing film.
+Reichardt’s follow-up, I think, is simultaneously more pointed and appealing.

 - The New World (2005): “Come, spirit, help us sing the story of our land.”
 Oh, what music Terrence Malick makes with the help of the masterful cinematographer Emmanuel Lubezki.